newrelic/terraform-provider-newrelic/README.md

 machine (version 1.13+ is _required_).
 You'll also need to correctly setup a [GOPATH](http://golang.org/doc/code.html#GOPATH), as well as adding `$GOPATH/bin` to your `$PATH`.

+Please see our [CONTRIBUTING][contributing] guide for more detail on the APIs in use by this provider.

 #### Building

 Clone repository to: `$GOPATH/src/github.com/newrelic/terraform-provider-newrelic`